floored1585/pixel-cookbook/README.md

 Pixel Cookbook
 ===================
-This cookbook prepares an Ubuntu 14.04 server for [Pixel](https://github.com/floored1585/pixel) deployment
+This cookbook prepares an Ubuntu 14.04 server for [Pixel](https://github.com/floored1585/pixel) deployment.
+It installs the necessary packages and creates a user (complete with authorized_keys file) to use for deploying and running the application.
+I personally use Capistrano to deploy Pixel, and as soon as I figure out a good place for it I'll share my `deploy.rb`.

 Requirements
 ------------